 Sales were poor from the start and never picked up.
 Within a year the brand reverted back to its older, natural positioning.

 It was one of those close calls where the will it/won’t it argument could only be settled by having a go.
 The product was well intended, healthy and the technology was sound.
 In some markets it might have worked but in the UK it was clear that customers didn’t like a natural product being tampered with.
 It was a calculated risk that didn’t deliver but garnered valuable insights about milk’s position in the British mindset.
 It was a risk worth taking if lessons were learned for the future.

-Sometimes instinct will tell you to ignore research, but when both instinct and research tell you the same thing it’s because it’s very likely to be true.
-You ignore both at your peril.
+Sometimes instinct will tell you to ignore research, but when both instinct and research tell you the same thing it’s very likely to be true.
+Ignore both at your peril.
 I am not aware of any plausible research in any market that will tell you that milk is sexy.
 I also don’t know of any human being who looks at milk and thinks about sex.
-If they do, it’s a personal interest they should keep to themselves.
+If they do, it’s a personal fetish they should keep to themselves.
 Having seen some of Fairlife’s ads I’m tempted to conclude that their brand strategy team is over-indexed with milk fetishists.

 Have a look at these ads.

 Milk is natural and wholesome.
 It makes you think of childhood, family and security.
 On other occasions it goes off and stinks.
 It curdles and turns into cheese.
-And, if you’re like me, the memory of it dribbling down your baby’s chin after gorging on your wife’s enlarged breasts and painfully cracked nipples before regurgitating half of it back up again with a burp, is indelible.
-It also makes me think of my mother.
+And, if you’re like me, the memory of it dribbling down your baby’s chin after gorging on your wife’s painfully cracked nipples before regurgitating half of it back up again with a burp, is indelible.
 It is the polar opposite of sexy.
 No amount of splashing it over a naked woman, who I hope washed properly afterwards, is going to change this.